 Roll Patents Into Your Business Sale Package

 Every business is built for sale; it depends on what’s the price the buyer is willing to pay.
+This makes it critical to protect your intellectual property early on, ensuring its value is maintained for potential sale or monetization.
 Whether your business is booming or you are looking to shut it, roll your patents into the business package when you sell it.
 This also holds true for a single factory or product line.
 This will boost the chances of the sale of your business and meet your goals of monetization.

 Investors find it easier to comprehend the purchase of a business that has a potential revenue stream.
 Patents in the business are a great lure for potential investors.